 The west coast of Australia is such a beautiful place to visit – even after spending three weeks exploring I’d go back tomorrow if I could!
 There are so many other great experiences I can’t fit into this blog: feeding kangaroos, spotting a rare echidna up close, Shell Beach and the coastline of Kalbarri National Park, just to name a few.
 I’m already planning my next campervan caper from Perth to Adelaide so I can enjoy the delights of the south west as well – watch this space!

-If you’d like to hire a campervan in Australia, there are endless opportunities to explore off the beaten track.
+If you’d like to hire a campervan in Australia and take an amazing road trip, there are endless opportunities to explore off the beaten track.
 Car hire is another option, or if you don’t want to drive yourself, there are plenty of small group tours that will take you to some of the places I went.
 We can help you plan the perfect trip to Australia including flights, tailor-made holidays and trip ideas.
 To discuss your plans or to book your trip – contact one of our Australia specialists on +44 1273320580 or email for a quote.